Arun321Raman/SmartTurismo/README.md

 We have decided to make this service free and public so that it can be of use to more communities everywhere.

-This program uses a linear regression model to determine if a website visitor will actually visit a location on an individual listing page.
+This particular program uses a simple linear regression model to determine if a website visitor will actually visit a location on an individual listing page.

 It measures:
  - Time spent on the website